ramaciotti/ramaciotti.github.io/coding/_posts/2019-09-23-go-first-impressions.md

 After reading some blog posts on [Lobste.rs](https://lobste.rs/), though, I decided to give it a chance.
 What I found was actually worse than what I expected.

-It has become sort of a meme to make fun of Go for not having generics, for instance, but what would you expect from a language that doesn't even have `enum`s[^1]?
+It has become sort of a meme to make fun of Go for not having generics, for instance, but what would you expect from a language that doesn't even have `enum`s?
 I know about type alias + `const` + `iota`, but that doesn't cover everything I expect from an `enum` type.
 Most importantly, it doesn't properly introduce a parent type so you can use `Enum.Value` or `Enum::Value`.
 It just polutes the global (package) namespace with a bunch of `const`s.
 It also bugs me that you need to manually set the type alias and use `iota`.
 How hard would it be to convert

 ```go
 type Color enum {